AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/configurations.md

    ![Create configuration](assets/configuration-create.png)

    * The **Title** should be descriptive.
-   * The **Name** will become the node name in the repository.
+   * The **Name** becomes the node name in the repository.
-     * It will be automatically generated based on the title and adjusted according to [AEM naming conventions.](naming-conventions.md)
+     * It is automatically generated based on the title and adjusted according to [AEM naming conventions.](naming-conventions.md)
      * It can be adjusted if necessary.
 1. Check the type of configurations you wish to allow.
    * [Context Hub Segments](/help/sites-cloud/authoring/personalization/contexthub-segmentation.md)